 Pupils are encouraged to look out for each other at break times.
 At Spencer House, Year 6 pupils help Year 4 pupils to settle into their new environment in line with the Buddy System.
 At both Wilberforce and Spencer House, there is a friendship bench for those pupils who may feel lonely and playtime buddies are appointed to keep a special eye open.
-At Wilberforce House, a 'zone' system (Liz Mosely) is now used to encourage team work although the pupils can also play freely if they wish.
-In both playgrounds we have playground rules which were drawn up by the pupils.
 At Spencer House, Peer Mentors are used to encourage playground games and social interaction, along with being a listening ear to help with any minor playground issues.